Borély castle: 18th century art of living... and a mummified love

-So, in 1684 he owned the lands of Bonneveine, in Marseille.
+So, in 1684 he owned lands of Bonneveine, in Marseille.
 Oh, he already had several city houses… but a castle, not yet!
 Hey, that would be the peak of luxury.
-Joseph will just have the time to raise a small house, on his estate.
+Joseph raised a small house, on his estate.
 Hardly anything!

 Italy in Marseille

 The current castle was raised at the end of the 18th century by Joseph’s heirs.
 The Borély family became richer and richer thanks to business: so, in 1770, they extended and rebuilt their house.